-Be sure your kids bring their own baskets to tote all their goodies and keep the candies safe at their sides as they make their way through acts that include magicians, jugglers, impressive pumpkin carving demonstrations and “altogether ooky” movies to reach the Haunted Reptile House.
+Be sure your kids bring their own bag or basket to tote all their goodies and keep the candies safe at their sides as they make their way through acts that include magicians, jugglers, impressive pumpkin carving demonstrations and more.

 Meet the goblins and ghosts that have taken over the Holden Reptile Conservation Center upon returning home for the holiday.
 They’ve festively decorated just for you.

-Dress up your munchkins as little gremlins and goblins for a spook-filled night of festive fun.
+In addition, there’ll be 13 “unlucky” candy stations set up around the zoo for trick-or-treating, so dress up your munchkins as little gremlins and goblins for a spook-filled night of festive fun and candy.

 Beware, this popular event has been known to sell out fast.
-In advance, tickets are $10, but go up at the door, if there are any spots left – plus $7/parking.
+In advance, tickets are $10, and go up to $16 at the door, if there are any spots left – plus $8/parking.
 Children ages 2 and under are free.
-The festivities run 5-8 p.m. and time slots begin every half hour.
+The festivities run 5-8 p.m.
+Saturdays and 3-7p.m.
+Sundays.
+Time slots begin every half hour.

 This post was originally published in 2016 and is updated regularly.